yast/yast-storage-ng/doc/boot-partition.md

 ppc
 ---
 KVM/LPAR
-- PreP partition dos type 0x41, flag as bootable gpt type 9e1a2d38-c612-4316-aa26-8b49521e5a8b
+- PReP partition dos type 0x41, flag as bootable gpt type 9e1a2d38-c612-4316-aa26-8b49521e5a8b

 OPAL/PowerNV/Bare metal
-- no PreP is required
+- no PReP is required

 s390
 ----
 - needs clarification

+# Summary of discussion [2016-03-23]

+- provide information about /boot, PReP... for yast-bootloader -> stored in/available from BootRequirementsChecker
+- DiskAnalyzer to be run before checking boot requirements to have info about existing partitions -> param for BootRequirementsChecker

 ## External References